-A variety of public relation activities also occurred.
+Approximately 720 landowners were contacted and agreements obtained.
+There was and continues to be overwhelming landowner support of this project.
+A variety of public relation activities take place every year.
 Multiple newspaper interviews were given, reports were published in local papers, and quarterly letters are sent to landowners informing them of the progress made and keeping them update on future plans.